flashjacks/NEXTOR_Driver_FJ/README.md

 # Driver Nextor for Flashjacks

 Driver for the Flashjacks cartridge.
-With this driver loaded in the flashRom, you have access to the SD-Card drive and the Nextor and MSXDOS system.
+With this driver loaded in the flashRom, you have access to the SD-Card driver and the Nextor and MSXDOS system.

 To compile: